BRUNO ROCCA

 Grapes: Nebbiolo

 Method of fermentation: Spontaneous alcoholic fermentation in stainless steel vessel for three weeks.
 Malolactic fermentation in wood barrel.
 All the oak is at least 40 months old, seasoned outside to minimize imprint on the finished wine.
-It’s a mix of barrique and “botti” traditional mid-sized barrel.
+The wine is aged for 12 months in French oak barrique, and 12 months in larger French barrels.
 Minimal sulfur is added.
-From 3.5 hectares owned by the Rocca family since 1958.
-Southwest facing.
-These vines are half a century old.

 In January I found myself in the courtyard of Bruno Rocca’s winery.
 It’s a striking location, perched above the storied Rabaja vineyard.
 Bruno and his children own a large swath of this storied cru.
 It was bitterly cold for our morning appointment.
 Mercifully, Luisa Rocca kept the vineyard tour brief.
 Instead of a blustery stroll, she allowed ample time to consider her family’s impressive range of wines in the relative warmth of their tasting room.
 The wines were superb.
 I didn’t expect to receive any bottles this year.
 Luisa made it clear that allocations are scant: their cellar is too empty.
 I believe lobbying by close friends, Piedmontese and American, opened this door for Piedmont Wine Imports, and our customers.
 I’m grateful for Luisa’s generosity.